Hiroo, Hokkaido

 Hiroo (広尾町, Hiroo-chō) is a town located in Tokachi Subprefecture, Hokkaido, Japan.

 As of September 2016, the town has an estimated population of 7,182 and a density of 12 persons per km2.
 The total area is 596.14 km2.

 Hiroo is recognized as the only place in Japan to be designated as a "Santa-Land" from the municipal government of Oslo, Norway.

+History

+Hiroo was established as a county in 1869, and was upgraded to a village in 1926 and to a town in 1946.

+Railway service to Hiroo began in 1932 and ended in 1987.

+The 2011 Tohoku earthquake and tsunami resulted in a 2.8m tsunami striking Hiroo, causing over 1 billion yen in damage.

 Climate

 Although cold for its latitude and coastal position, the humid continental climate (Köppen Dfb) of Hiroo is moderated by East Asian standards.
 Summers are cooled by the ocean and cloudy weather, whereas the influence of the Siberian landmass drops temperatures in winter.
 Due to the ice-free nature of the ocean, Hiroo stays narrowly above freezing during days, whereas nights regularly drop beneath -10 C.